-Farm properties represent 2.8% of Council's assessments, contributing 5.1% of rate revenue.
 Council recognises their responsibility to ensure that the farm rate is enjoyed by deserving ratepayers.
 The problem arises in identifying "genuine" farms, as opposed to "hobby farms".
 The Valuation of Land Act 1960 sets out the definition of Farm Land for valuation purposes, and defines "farm land" as any rateable land:

-- that is not less than 2 hectares in area and; - that is used primarily for grazing (including agistment), dairying, pig farming, poultry farming, fish farming, tree farming, bee keeping, viticulture, horticulture, fruit growing or the growing of crops of any kind or for any combination of those activities; and

-- that is used by a business - that has a significant and substantial commercial purpose or character; and - that seeks to make a profit on a continuous or repetitive basis from its activities on the land; and - that is making a profit from its activities on the land, or that has a reasonable prospect of making a profit from its activities on the land if it continues to operate in the way that it is operating.
+- That is not less than 2 hectares in area and; - That is used primarily for grazing (including agistment), dairying, pig farming, poultry farming, fish farming, tree farming, bee keeping, viticulture, horticulture, fruit growing or the growing of crops of any kind or for any combination of those activities; and - That is used by a business - That has a significant and substantial commercial purpose or character; and - That seeks to make a profit on a continuous or repetitive basis from its activities on the land; and - That is making a profit from its activities on the land, or that has a reasonable prospect of making a profit from its activities on the land if it continues to operate in the way that it is operating.